Welcome to the Guestbook

 I was wondering whether you have come across any guide to points on long distance paths that can be reached easily by rail.
 I am planning some long day walks and would prefer to walk from station to station (or bus stop).
 It is difficult to find out from individual sites how to achieve this, especially where they don't have maps that I can plot against the rail network.

 I replied: "I have not seen such a book but it is a great idea - maybe we should write one!
-I could suggest a few walks from station to station in the Yorkshire area if you like (Yorkshire Dales & North York Moors)"
+I could suggest a few walks from station to station in the Yorkshire area if you like (Yorkshire Dales and North York Moors)"

 From: Richard Puttick